AYLIEN/aylien_newsapi_go/docs/DefaultApi.md

 	api.Configuration.APIKeyPrefix["X-AYLIEN-NewsAPI-Application-Key"] = "YOUR APP KEY"

 	type_ := "type_example" // string | This parameter is used for defining the type of autocompletes.
-	term := "term_example"  // string | This parameter is used for finding autocomplete objects whose contains the specified value. language := "en"        // string | This parameter is used for autocompletes whose language is the specified value.
+	term := "term_example"  // string | This parameter is used for finding autocomplete objects that contain the specified value. language := "en"        // string | This parameter is used for autocompletes whose language is the specified value.
 It supports [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) language codes. perPage := 3            // int32 | This parameter is used for specifying number of the items in each page.